"The Nigg cross-slab deserves a place second to none in the history of Western medieval art"

 The cross-slab is displayed in a space re-designed to show the cross-slab to its maximum benefit.
 The Nigg Old Trust is very grateful to the Heritage Lottery Fund and the Scottish Government and European Community Highland LEADER 2007-2013 Programme for funding this important work.

-Take a look at the news page for details of the conservation work and unveiling event.
+Take a look at the news page for details of the conservation work.

 Nigg Old Church, in the Highlands of Scotland, is a fine example of a Scottish parish church and - since it houses a magnificent Pictish monument of the late eighth century, carved with Pictish symbols and Christian imagery - it is likely that it stands on what has been a place of Christian worship for at least 1200 years.
 It has, to this day, an atmosphere of peace and tranquillity.